 This problem is not unique to burny it is also true with early Centricut/Hypertherm Automation, ESAB, MG, Koike, Westinghouse/Creonics units.

 The older Hypertherm, Innerlogic & Thermal Dynamics Plasma Systems and Torch Height Controls are also obsolete, and unsupported.

-When they do down, they can have as devastating an effect on productivity and often mean you have to outsource this part of your production line which is costly.
+When they do go down, they can have as devastating an effect on productivity and often mean you have to outsource this part of your production line which is costly.

 Typically it takes 6-8 weeks to prepare and deliver a machine retrofit.
 Most of the parts have a 2-4 week lead time, and they have to be integrated into a system and our production schedule.

 When considering on updating your aging cutting machine think about what it costs to have your machine go down for unscheduled downtime due to aging parts braking.
 Don’t think of the retrofit cost, but lost production time.
 Depending on your special set of circumstances, it could cost more in money and lost customers than the retrofit would cost, if it was planned ahead of time.

 We have lots of customers who have gotten quotes 2 to 3 times over a few years, and done nothing, said it was too expensive, or the system is working fine.
-Then the machine goes down, they expect that we can move heaven and earth to do a 4 week job overnight.
+When their machine goes down its big issue.

-Buy a new machine!
-You can but most manufacturers are looking at least 16-20 weeks out on delivery with a few more weeks to install...
+Buy a new machine is an option but most manufacturers are looking at least 16-20 weeks out on delivery with a few more weeks to install...
 New machines are generally more than double the cost of a retrofit.

 Give us a call and we can plan this for a more convenient time, when it does not double the cost.